dorssel/usbipd-win/README.md

 - A command line tool `usbipd`.\
   The location of this tool will be added to the `PATH` environment variable.
 - A firewall rule called `usbipd` to allow all local subnets to connect to the service.\
-  You can modify this firewall rule to fine tune access control.
+  You can modify this firewall rule to fine tune access control.\
+  :information_source:\
+  If you are using a third-party firewall, you may have to reconfigure it to allow incoming connections on TCP port 3240.

 ## How to use